 What does pride mean to you?
 For some, that’s that feeling of accomplishment as they cross items off their to-do-lists or achieving their goals.
 Others may take pride in the fact that their performance has helped others in some way.
-Regardless of how you define pride, we should all strive for achieving a great feeling about our work.
+Regardless of how you define pride, we should all strive to achieve a great feeling about our work.
 Here is how to take pride in your productivity performance.

-as it keeps us committed and motivated.
+As it keeps us committed and motivated.
 But, how can you take pride in your performance productivity?
 Well, here are twelve areas to focus on.

 1. Begin your day with daily affirmations.

 “Daily affirmations are simple, positive statements declaring specific goals in their completed states,” explains Jack Canfield, the originator of the Chicken Soup for the Soul(r) series.
 “Although they sound rather basic at that level, these empowering mantras have profound effects on the conscious and unconscious mind.”

 “Repeating affirmations helps to reprogram the unconscious mind for success,” adds Canfield.
 They can also “eliminate negative and limiting beliefs and transforms your comfort zone from a limited one keeping you trapped in mediocrity to a more expanded one where anything is possible.”
 In short, they can help “replace your ‘I cant’s’ with ‘I cans,’ and your fears and doubts with confidence and certainty.”

 What’s more, daily affirmations can keep you focused.
 And, they “can also create higher vibrations for happiness, joy, appreciation, and gratitude that then, through the law of attraction, magnetize people, resources, and opportunities to come to you to help you achieve your goals.”

 Canfield states that there are eight guidelines for creating affirmations: